xaviemirmon/pokedex/README.md

   Gatsby Pokédex
 </h1>

-This site is a testbed that show
+This site is a testbed that show how Gatsby works and a fun project to play around with Pokémon.
+This site is a Progressive Web App (PWA) so you can install in on your device (if supported).

+## Demo

+A demo of this project is available on <a href="https://pokedex.xavie.mirmon.co.uk" target="_blank">https://pokedex.xavie.mirmon.co.uk</a>

 ## 🚀 Quick start